 In severe cases, surgery might be required to change the position and shape of the jaw.
 This treatment method is usually the last resort recommendation if other treatments aren’t effective in correcting the problem.

 Here are a few options to consider if you are learning how to make a small chin bigger:

 - Orthodontics: Since an overbite causes most small chins, orthodontics is a common solution.
 Potential orthodontic treatments include braces and other associated overbite corrective treatments.

 - Cosmetic Surgery: Depending on the shape and positioning of the jaw, surgery can help change the jawline’s overall appearance.
 This treatment is invasive and requires weeks or months of recovery so you can heal from the incisions and alterations.
 Chin implants, also known as chin augmentation, are cosmetic to add extra definition to the chin with a synthetic substance that mimics the natural tissue.
 This method is one you might consider if you want to know how to make a small chin look bigger.

 - Jaw Exercises: Some online resources suggest jaw exercises as an option to reshape the jaw.
-If you search how to make your chin larger without surgery online, you’ll find a variety of resources with at-home exercises.
+If you search for how to make your chin larger without surgery online, you’ll find a variety of resources with at-home exercises.
 While these exercises might seem like a desirable, non-invasive option, these methods aren’t proven to be effective.
 The best solution is to talk to an experienced industry expert, such as an orthodontist.